openequella/openequella.github.io/equella-tools/bulkImporterUserManual.md

 ### Special Characters and File Encoding
 The EBI supports metadata with special characters such as ©, “, ”, ¥ and è.
 CSVs that contain such special characters are saved by your computer in a special standard format, or “encoding”, called unicode.
 There is more than one form of unicode and unfortunately there is no guaranteed way to automatically detect what form of unicode a file may be.
 The EBI supports two types of unicode encoding, UTF-8 and Latin-1, and it requires you to specify which one applies to your CSV file.
 The encoding can be specified in the Encoding field on the CSV tab.

 The EBI defaults to UTF-8 which is the most common format for text files.
 However, Microsoft Excel® often uses Latin-1 encoding when creating text files that contain special characters.
-Upon an import if you receive an error such as 'utf8' codec can't decode byte or special characters appear incorrectly in EQUELLA then try changing the encoding selection and re-run the import.
+Upon an import if you receive an error such as 'utf8' codec can't decode byte or special characters appear incorrectly in openEQUELLA then try changing the encoding selection and re-run the import.

 ### Attachments and Hyperlinks
 #### Specifying Attachments to Import
 A CSV column will specify the location of an attachment for each record.
 These are file paths and can either be relative to the folder that the CSV is in (e.g. “attachments/FordEscape.jpg”) or absolute (e.g. “c:/My Documents/My Pictures/FordEscape.jpg”).
 This column can be placed in any position in your CSV.
 If you are running the EBI on Linux, Unix or Macintosh you should always use forward slashes (“/”) in your file paths.
 On Windows you can use either forward or backward slashes.
 The EBI needs to be instructed which column contains attachments locations.
 This is done by setting the Column Data Type for the corresponding Column Heading to “Attachment Locations”

-The column heading should be an XPath the same as the metadata target of the EQUELLA wizard Attachments control that manages the attachments being uploaded.
+The column heading should be an XPath the same as the metadata target of the openEQUELLA wizard Attachments control that manages the attachments being uploaded.
 If metadata targets are not required (e.g. when using EQUELLA 4.1) then either leave the column heading blank or prefix the column heading with # (e.g. “#attachments”).

 Running the import process will create an item per row each with its specified attachment.